ickc/pandoc-amsthm/README.md

 The required LaTeX codes in the preamble and the CSS in HTML are provided in the template.
 So no other things are needed.
 The only non-official things are the custom templates and the filter.
 I wish both can make into the official pandoc language and program.

-There's a script `build-local.sh` to test local installation of the amsthm templates and filters.
+There's a makefile `makefile-local` to test local installation of the amsthm templates and filters.
 The templates should be copied to `~/.pandoc/templates/` and the `pandoc-amsthm.py` should be copied to one of your PATH.

 # Caveats #